FerrenaAlexander/ConcatFastqLanes/README.md

 ## Installation
-1. Clone this repo or download/copy the file `concatfilenames_script.sh`.
+1. Clone this repo or download/copy the file `concatfastqlanes_script.sh`.
 2. You may have to make it executable: `chmod chmod +x concatfilenames_script.sh`

 ## Usage